The White Carnation at the Finborough Theatre

 Greenwood is revealed to be a ghost – yet he is physically solid and enjoying his return to earth.
 He does not want to leave, interacting with the various authorities who come to his erstwhile house to assist him.
 The White Carnation portrays wartime and post-war Britain in a humorous yet delicate way and deals with innumerable subjects such as marriage, “Englishness”, bureaucracy, isolationism, mortality and existentialism.
 Sherriff gently subverts the blimpish English of the time by showing them to be more concerned with the legality of Greenwood’s presence rather than amazed at his supernatural visitation.

 The play, though steeped in subtext and metaphor, has an ultimately simple story and is funny and brilliantly constructed, though also extremely sad at times.
 Aside from the obvious comparisons with A Christmas Carol, Powell and Pressburger’s films A Canterbury Tale and A Matter of Life and Death also seem to be very strong influences.

 The period is beautifully rendered by a cast that is almost as big as the audience – with a masterful performance by Gillett.
 Benjamin Whitrow playing the vicar Mr Pendlebury, and Daisy Boulton playing the spectral loving librarian Lydia Truscott, also deserve special praise.
 Sherriff’s soft jingoism may be out of fashion today, but this play is an understated masterpiece.
 It has deservedly been unearthed in this absolutely wonderful production.

 Guy de Vito

-The White Carnation is on at the Finborough Theatre until 21st December 2013, for further information or to book visit here.
+The White Carnation is on at the Finborough Theatre until 21st December 2013.
+For further information or to book visit the theatre’s website here.